What is the Bursar?

 Make Sure You Bring Proper Identity and Work Eligibility Documents to Campus

-If you plan to work at Cornell, come prepared to prove your identity and eligibility to work in the United States.
-The Department of Homeland Security requires all new employees (including students) to show their employer original documentation (copies are not allowed) that proves identity and work eligibility, and to complete the I-9 Employment Eligibility Verification form.
+If you plan to work at Cornell, come prepared to verify your identity and eligibility to work in the United States.
+The Department of Homeland Security requires all new employees (including students) to show their employer original documentation (copies are not allowed) that verifies identity and work eligibility, and to complete the I-9 Employment Eligibility Verification form.
 Appropriate documentation (i.e., Social Security card, birth certificates, passport, immigration papers) is needed to complete the I-9 paperwork.
 Unfortunately, many students fail to bring these items to campus and as a result their employment eligibility is delayed.